supabase-community/gotrue-csharp/Documentation/Unity.md

 The Client works with Unity.
 You can find an example of a session persistence implementation for Unity at this [gist](https://gist.github.com/wiverson/fbb07498743dff19b72c9c58599931e9).

-# Easy Mode

-Clone this project.
-By default it includes settings to connect to a local Supabase instance from the CLI.
-To connect it to your own production Supabase instance, create a new Supabase Settings and then drop it onto the Supabase Manager.

-## What's in the Template

-Copies of the Supabase libraries.
-Copies of the Supabase supporting libraries.

 ## Key Project Setup Details

 UniTask is included in the project to help with async/await support.
 You don't want your game UI to lock up waiting for